opl-/beatsaber-http-status/protocol.md

 	"cutDistanceScore": null | Integer, // Score for the hit itself.
-[0..15] "multiplier": Integer, // Combo multiplier at the time of cut "saberSpeed": Number, // Speed of the saber when the note was cut "saberDir": [ // Direction the saber was moving in when the note was cut Number, // X value
+[0..15] "multiplier": Integer, // Combo multiplier at the time of cut "saberSpeed": Number, // Speed of the saber when the note was cut "saberDir": [ // Direction in note space that the saber was moving in on the collision frame, calculated by subtracting the position of the saber's tip on the previous frame from its current position (current - previous).
+		Number, // X value
 		Number, // Y value
 		Number, // Z value